hbctraining/bioinformatics_online/guidelines/for_instructors.md

 * Briefly explain triaging and that presenter will be mostly addressing questions at the end
 * Explain the additional breaks in the schedule
 * Point out the output of keycastr
+* Shall we allow students to do recording if they want to? (potential copy right issue, but they may want to re-check lesson afterwards)

 ## During class